arangodb/docs-hugo/site/content/3.11/develop/http-api/replication/write-ahead-log.md

         - `tickMax`: maximum tick available
         - `time`: the server time as string in format `YYYY-MM-DDTHH:MM:SSZ`
         - `server`: An object with fields `version` and `serverId`
+      parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of a database.
+The user account you authenticate with needs at least read access to this database and administrate access to the `_system` database.
+          schema:
+            type: string
       responses:
         '200':
           description: |